 - Observe what activities are difficult for you.

 - Design an individualized exercise program to address your specific needs and improve your movement.

-- Use manual (hands-on) physical therapy to improve the movement of the affected joint.
+- Use manual (hands-on) physical therapy and treatments like Blood Flow Restriction Therapy to improve the movement of the affected joint.

 - Offer suggestions for adjusting your work area to lessen the strain on your joints.

 - Teach you aerobic and strengthening exercises to improve your movement and overall health.